HTML a tag is also known as anchor tag. It defines a

 <a> tag.
 This nested structure created the whole image as a hyperlink.

-When you link HTML documents related to the same website, it is not required to give a complete URL for every link if you use Base Path link.
+When you link HTML documents related to the same website, it is not required to give a complete URL in href for every link, if you use Base Path link.
 This Base path is defined within

 <base> tag in your HTML document header.